irwinj22/FallenStars/v2_manual_test_results.md

 # Example workflow 1
 Nurane, our weapons dealer, offers a set of weapons and modifiers.
 We take a look at the catalog, and purchase two laser pistols according to the given plan.
 We also buy a calibration modifier according to a separate plan.
 We only have one modifier, so we apply it to one of the pistols and increase the price.
-Finally, we update our catalog with the new items.

 1. call POST /items/weapon_plan and determine what weapons to buy
 2. call POST /items/deliver_weapon to add weapon ledger entry